-- 1. GPA $\geq$ 3.3 average for all BIO courses - 2.
-Two semesters of independent, hypothesis-driven research - a. preferably, a single project carried out over 2 semesters for a total of 4-6 hours of independent study - b. alternatively:
+1. GPA ≥ 3.3 average for all BIO courses

+2. Two semesters for Independent, hypothesis-driven research

+a. preferable, a single project carried out over 2 semesters for a total of 4-6 hours if independent study b. alternatively:
-i. two single semester projects for a total of 4-6 hrs of independent study ii. a summer Research Experience for

-Undergraduates (REU) or similar type of research experience and a single semester project (2-3 hrs).
+i. two single semester projects for a total of 4-6 hours of independent study ii. a summer Research Experience for Undergraduates (REU) or similar type of research experience and a single semester project (2-3 hrs.).
 These projects MUST be preapproved and must be accompanied by a formal campus presentation

-- 3. A formal thesis/paper that is evaluated by at least two faculty members - 4.
-An oral or poster presentation at the Undergraduate Scholars Forum or at a local, regional, or national conference.
+3. A formal thesis/paper that is evaluated by at least two faculty members

+4. An oral or poster presentation at the Undergraduate Scholars Forum or at a local, regional, or national conference.